RetroDECK/ES-DE/INSTALL-DEV.md

 **Raspberry Pi OS (Raspian)**

 Note: The Raspberry Pi 4 is the minimum recommended model to use with ES-DE.
-As this type of device is quite weak and because the FFmpeg video player currently lacks hardware decoding/acceleration it is strongly adviced to build with the VLC player, which is hardware accelerated.
+As this type of device is quite weak and because the FFmpeg video player does not support hardware decoding on this platform, it's strongly adviced to build with the VLC player, which is hardware accelerated.

 All of the required packages can be installed with apt-get:
 ```